toksdotdev/wifi-rs/README.md

 A rust crate to interface and manage Wi-Fi networks.

-This is a command-line counterpart of managing networks using a GUI client.
+This is a command-line counterpart of managing networks instead of via a GUI.

 ## Features

 - Connect to a WiFi (`Windows`, `Linux`, `MacOS`).
 - Disconnect from a WiFi network (`Windows`, `Linux`, `MacOS`).
-- Create hotspot (All except `MacOS`).
+- Create hotspot (`Windows`, `Linux`).

 ## Currently supported network types